e-zhang/GetData-CourseProject/CodeBook.md

 ## Body Acceleration Gyroscope Data

-tBodyGyro-mean()-X, tBodyGyro-mean()-Y, tBodyGyro-mean()-Z: the mean value of the measured gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyGyro-mean()-X, tBodyGyro-mean()-Y, tBodyGyro-mean()-Z: the mean value of the measured gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-tBodyGyro-std()-X, tBodyGyro-std()-Y, tBodyGyro-std()-Z: the std value of the measured gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyGyro-std()-X, tBodyGyro-std()-Y, tBodyGyro-std()-Z: the std value of the measured gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 tBodyGyroMag-mean(): the mean value of the magnitude of the three dimensional body acceleration signal

 tBodyGyroMag-std(): the std value of the magnitude of the three dimensional body acceleration signal

-tBodyGyroJerk-mean()-X, tBodyGyroJerk-mean()-Y, tBodyGyroJerk-mean()-Z - the mean value of the derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyGyroJerk-mean()-X, tBodyGyroJerk-mean()-Y, tBodyGyroJerk-mean()-Z - the mean value of the derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

-tBodyGyroJerk-std()-X, tBodyGyroJerk-std()-Y, tBodyGyroJerk-std()-Z - the std value of the derived linear velocity of the gyroscope data in the 3 axial dimensiosn with a frequency greater than 0.3 Hz
+tBodyGyroJerk-std()-X, tBodyGyroJerk-std()-Y, tBodyGyroJerk-std()-Z - the std value of the derived linear velocity of the gyroscope data in the 3 axial dimensions with a frequency greater than 0.3 Hz

 tBodyGyroJerkMag-mean(): the mean value of the magnitude of the three dimensional body jerk signal